circlefin/malachite/specs/consensus/README.md

   Notice that `r` can be the current round (`r = round_p`), a previous failed round (`r < round_p`), or even a future round (`r > round_p`).

 > Those special conditions are currently listed and discussed in the
 > [Exit transitions](../english/consensus/README.md#exit-transitions) section
-> of the specification.
+> of the Malachite specification.

 ## Messages